National Black Justice Coalition: #whatablacklesbianlookslike

-After the Lieutenant Governor of Florida, Jennifer Carroll, avoided answering questions about an alleged same-sex encounter with a female subordinate by telling a local news outlet that black lesbian and bisexual women ‘don’t look like her’ in the summer of 2012, NBJC launched a campaign with the Twitter hashtag #whatablacklesbianlookslike.
+After the Lieutenant Governor of Florida, Jennifer Carroll, avoided answering questions about an alleged same-sex encounter with a female subordinate by telling a local news outlet that black lesbian and bisexual women "don’t look like her" in the summer of 2012, NBJC launched a campaign with the Twitter hashtag #whatablacklesbianlookslike.
 After more than a week of pressure from groups like NBJC, Equality Florida and GLAAD, Carroll finally apologized, calling her comments "wrong and inexcusable" in a letter to Equality Florida's executive director Nadine Smith.

 History

 NBJC was founded on December 8, 2003, by a group of eight black civil rights leaders – Keith Boykin, Mandy Carter, Jasmyne Cannick, Donna Payne, Frank Leon Roberts, Sonya Shields, Roddrick Colvin, and Maurice Franklin.
 The formation of the organization was announced during a press conference held at the National Press Club in Washington, D.C.
 Initially the group came together to challenge support from African American religious and civil rights leaders for Republican-led efforts to amend the U.S. Constitution to prohibit same-sex marriage.
 Instead, the group began raising money to place advertisements promoting same-sex marriage in the African American media.
 Within three years, the group had created an organization and employed a staff led by founding executive director H. Alexander Robinson.

 In July 2009, the organization became the first black LGBT group to address the National Association for the Advancement of Colored People (NAACP) board of governors when its deputy executive director, Jason W. Bartlett, urged the NAACP to pass resolutions issues pertaining to LGBT people of color.

-In October 2009, it was announced that Sharon Lettman-Hicks would be joining the organization as executive director.
+In October 2009, it was announced that Sharon Lettman-Hicks would join the organization as executive director.
 She had previously worked at People for the American Way as executive vice president of leadership programs and external affairs.